Transformer Training Details

 import torch.nn as nn

-loss_func = nn.CrossEntropyLoss( ignore_index = PAD_IDX,
+= nn.CrossEntropyLoss( ignore_index = PAD_IDX,

-label_smoothing = 0.1 )
+loss_func = 0.1 ) label_smoothing

-• label_smoothing = 0.1 means we are using label smoothing, which is a way to prevent a model from being too confident about its prediction:
+means we are using label smoothing, which is a way to prevent a model from being too confident about its prediction:- Cross-entropy loss without label smoothing assumes there is only one correct choice of the token.
+The loss is negative-log-likelihood

-• Cross-entropy loss without label smoothing assumes there is only one correct choice of the token.
-The loss is negative-log-likelihood nll, where the label token index has 100% weight like one-hot encoding.
+- Cross-entropy loss without label smoothing assumes there is only one correct choice of the token.
+The loss is negative-log-likelihood

 So, we calculate a loss with label smoothing as follows:

-distribution = label_smoothing / vocab_size
+= label_smoothing / vocab_size

-loss = (1.0 - label_smoothing) * nll - distribution * log_softmax
+= (1.0 - label_smoothing) * nll - distribution * log_softmax loss

-For label_smoothing = 0.1, the loss becomes:
+For label_smoothing = 0.1

-loss = 0.9 * nll - 0.1 / vocab_size * log_softmax
+= 0.9 * nll - 0.1 / vocab_size * log_softmax loss

-Note: for both nll and log_softmax we ignore loss where the label is PAD_IDX.
+we ignore loss where the label is PAD_IDX

-Thankfully, PyTorch nn.CrossEntropyLoss supports both ignoring padding and handling label smoothing.
+supports both ignoring padding and handling label smoothing.

-When we use the nn.CrossEntropyLoss, we need to flatten the model outputs and label token indices.
+, we need to flatten the model outputs and label token indices.
 So, I wrote the following wrapper module:

 import torch